 Our work is funded within the Interphase project (FKZ 13N13695) by the BMBF.

 Printable silver inks

-Fully solution processed devices require printable electrode materials.
-Silver electrodes can be obtained after sintering of the respective nanoparticles.
+Fully solution-processed devices require printable electrode materials.
+Silver electrodes can be obtained after the sintering of the respective nanoparticles.
 In order to stabilize them in solution, we develop stabilized nanoparticles allowing for low sintering temperatures and study them together with the Competence Centers Printing and Analytics.